d-ornen/deployer/DOCS.en.md

 deployer new content
 ```

-Then a new Action - `UseFromStorage` - can be added to the Build Pipeline for projects that need to `use` these files:
+Then a new Action - `use_from_storage` - can be added to the Build Pipeline for projects that need to use these files:

 ```json
 {